 The good news is, eating a diet with foods that promote neurogenesis can improve your cognitive health.
 The omega-3 fatty acids in salmon and fish can increase neuron production.
 So can the flavonoids in foods like dark chocolate and fresh berries.
 Even the resveratrol in a glass of wine can give your brain a boost, although drinking in excess can have the opposite effect.

-Of course, you can also exercise your brain directly!
-Just like any other muscle in your body, the brain needs regular stimulation to remain strong.
+Of course, you can also exercise your brain directly.
+Just like any other organ or muscle in your body, the brain needs regular stimulation to remain strong.
 Learning new skills is one of the key aspects of stimulating neuroplasticity in the brain.
 The possibilities for promoting new neural pathways are endless.
 You could learn to play a musical instrument, practice speaking different languages, try out a new recipe in the kitchen, or even take a class online.

 Meditation is more than just a way to calm down.
 It’s an activity you can use to hone your brain’s focus and concentration.
 Meditating can improve your ability to focus on cognitive tasks by training you to stay present in the current moment.
-Practicing mindulness meditation can also ward off stress and anxiety, which can improve mental health.
+Practicing mindfulness meditation can also ward off stress and anxiety, which can improve mental health.
 A calm brain is a healthy brain.

-Meditation can even slow the progression of Alzheimer’s disease and even increase memory recall.
-You can start seeing positive results in as little as a few weeks of regular practice!
+Meditation can even slow the progression of Alzheimer’s disease and increase memory recall.
+You can start seeing positive results in as little as a few weeks of regular practice.
 The next time you’re having a hard time concentrating, try meditating for a few minutes and see if your cognitive functions improve.

-Just like every other age range, older adults need plenty of sleep too.
+Just like every other age range, older adults need plenty of sleep.
 Sleep is the vital period when our bodies take the time to recharge after a hard day’s work.
 It’s when the brain consolidates memories, solidifies learned experiences, and cleanses itself of harmful waste.
 If you’re not getting enough sleep, you could be sabotaging your efforts to create new neural connections in your brain.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age